 Smaller earnings mean less tax filing

 First, take a look at investors who have the easiest reporting route.

 If your dividend and interest income is less than $1,500 in each category, you don't have to file Schedule B with your Form 1040 or Form 1040A.
-You simply list your interest and dividend income directly on your 1040 or 1040A.
+You simply list your interest and dividend income directly on line 8a of your 1040 or 1040A.

 And don't forget to report tax-exempt interest.
 It won't be counted in your eventual tax calculations, but the IRS wants to know about it anyway, on line 8b of the 1040 and 1040A.